sliu-UIUC/Effective-Cpp-55-Ways-Note/README.md

 # *Effective C++:  55 Ways to improve your programs and designs* Note (In Progress)
 This is a repository for notes I took when reading the book ***Effective C++ Third Edition: 55 Specific Ways to Improve Your Programs and Designs*** by Scott Meyers.
-The note contains of what are the important takeaways from the book.
+The note contains of what are the important concepts and examples from the book.
 Note that this is not a redistribution of the content of the book, just some note I took for me to learn more about C++ programming language and design, and it would be a more convenient way to check for some coding decorum.
+Instead, I strongly recommend every C++ programmers to purchase this book and read it through, and check back here for concepts rewind.
 Hopefully this can also help others who wish to improve their design of C++ programs.

 ## Chapter 1:  Basics
 1. [View C++ as a federation of languages](https://github.com/sliu-trinity/Effective-Cpp-55-Ways-Note/blob/master/item1.md)